alcidesrafael/react-the-venue/README.md

 # react-the-venue
-A hotsite created for a fictional music event
+A hotsite created for a fictional musical event

 [Demo on surge.sh](https://venue.surge.sh)